KKCyberclub/KKCybervpnfile/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-sudo wget https://git.io/JKPum -O callapi.sh && sudo chmod +x callapi.sh && sudo mkdir /root/backup
+sudo wget https://git.io/JKPum -O /root/callapi.sh && sudo chmod +x /root/callapi.sh && sudo mkdir /root/backup